skybrud/Skybrud.Umbraco.Redirects.Import/v4/import/README.md

 - **File**
 This is where you pick the CSV file.
 Only files with the `.csv` extension are allowed, so if your CSV file has another extension (it happens), you'll have to rename it first.

 When processing the uploaded CSV file, the package will look for a number of different column names.
-You can see the [**Columns** page](./Columns.md) for mroe information on this.
+You can see the [**Columns** page](./Columns.md) for more information on this.

 ## XLSX